Amendment Nos. 19 and 20 are related and will be taken together.

 Having read this evidence, it would be impossible to conclude anything other than that the promotion of alcohol, including sport sponsorship, leads to earlier initiation of drinking, higher levels of consumption and greater health risks.

 It is important to note that the proposed ban on sport sponsorship was contained in the original report of the steering group and identified as a key area that needed attention.
-Since then the alcohol industry has been successful in its active lobbying of successive Ministers and particularly, in the last Government, the Minister for Transport, Tourism and Sport and the Minister for Agriculture, Food and the Marine.
+Since then the alcohol industry has been successful in its active lobbying of successive Ministers and particularly, in the previous Government, the Minister for Transport, Tourism and Sport and the Minister for Agriculture, Food and the Marine.
 Regrettably the industry was very successful in its constant lobbying of those two Ministers.
 Those Ministers have since moved Departments and one would hope they have a greater insight into the importance, for health reasons, of banning the sponsorship of sporting events by the alcohol industry.

 Members have warned of the impact of a ban on sports funding.
 Other sponsors will step in to take the place of the alcohol industry if their sponsorship is banned.
 That happened in the GAA, where there does not seem to be any difficulty in finding replacement sponsors.
 The Magners League is now the RaboDirect Pro-14.
 The Guinness Hurling Championship is now sponsored by Etihad, Centra and Liberty Insurance.
 Where Carlsberg was once the shirt sponsor for Liverpool FC, it is now Standard Chartered.
-The Carling Cup in now the Capital One Cup.
+The Carling Cup is now the Capital One Cup.
 There is not an issue with finding alternative sponsors.

 This is a reasonable proposal.
 It proposes phasing out alcohol sponsorship of sporting areas and events over a five-year period.
 I urge the Minister and the main Opposition party to support this amendment.
 Advertising works and that is why the alcohol industry does it.
 We can protect our young people in particular by banning it.
 I urge support for the amendment.